There, it's been said. If you have a problem with ethical polyamory, best to stop now.

 Have something to explore?
 See something cool that day?
 Heard a great joke?
 Invented the new bigger Cheez-It?
 (Bonus if you get the ref.)
 Share it with me.

 Kindly do not waste my time or yours if you are a social conservative (fiscal moderates are fine), religious and feel that everyone else should believe as you do, a guru follower, hypocritical (yeah, I know ain't none of us perfect in that regard because it's built into human nature, but you learn and grow, right?), half-empty type, or judgmental beyond what is practically necessary.

 Bisexuality: I started off being very equally bi.
 Came the 30's and biology, and suddenly men were looking better.

 Being 40-something has distinct advantages, and not being a slave to the drives of procreation is one of them.
 I have missed being with a woman and would generally prefer to meet women here.
 But that's not saying "no way" to the right kind of man.

 I am obsequious, purple, and clairvoyant.

-Speaking of escapism, movies: I hate 99.9% of TV and do not have cable, but I do follow a few series via DVD, and I love movies of most any kind.
+Speaking of escapism, movies: I dislike 99.9% of TV and do not have cable, but I do follow a few series via DVD, and I love movies of most any kind.
 I'm not into lowest common denominator kind of comedy, but most any other kind is great.
+Marvel films.
 I'm no Hollywood snob.
 I'll do explosions (by Michael Bay!).